maxfischer2781/cpy2py/README.rst

 Using twins, you can seamlessly split your application across multiple twins.

-You create twins by inheriting from :py:class:`~.TwinObject` instead of :py:class:`object` and setting a ``__twin_id__``.
+You create twins by inheriting from :py:class:`~cpy2py.proxy.proxy_object.TwinObject` instead of :py:class:`object` and setting a ``__twin_id__``.
 That's it.

 .. code:: python